Hundreds of inmates evacuated as fire erupts at Texas state prison

-HUNTSVILLE, Texas (KIAH) – A unit of a prison in Huntsville, Texas, caught fire early Friday morning, prompting the evacuation of all inmates.
+HUNTSVILLE, Texas (KIAH) – A historic prison in Huntsville, Texas, caught fire early Friday morning, prompting the evacuation of hundreds of inmates.

 While the fire at the state facility has been contained, there was no word on where it started or the cause.
 The fire marshal was investigating.